aimms/documentation/dataexchange/standard.rst

 * ``dex::ExtraAttributeList``
 * ``dex::RowFilter``

 Through the ``dex::TableName`` annotation you can indicate for multi-dimensional identifiers and/or sections of multi-dimensional identifiers, to which table they should belong.
 The Data Exchange library will verify that all identifiers share a common index domain, and return an error if this is not the case.
 You can use the ``dex::ColumnName`` annotation to indicate a column name for multi-dimensional identifiers and indices.
 If you don't specify an explicit column name, the Data Exchange library will use the identifier name as the implicit column name.
 Instead of using annotations, you can also directly set the column name for specific identifiers via the identifier ``dex::ColumnName``.
+If you want to set the column name for columns in a table associated with indices, you can either create a separate index node, and use the ``dex::ColumnName`` attribute, of assign the column name to be used for the index to the string parameter ``dex::ColumnName``.

 Alternatively to creating table names yourself through the ``dex::TableName`` annotation, you can also let the Data Exchange library create tables names by specifying the ``dex::AutoTablePrefix`` annotation.
 For every identifier, with this annotation set, for which you didn't specify an explicit table name, the Data Exchange library will auto-generate a table name, by starting with the ``dex::AutoTablePrefix``, followed by all indices in the declaration of the identifier, separated by underscores.
 This will create tables where all identifiers with the same collection of indices will end up in the same table.
 All scalar identifiers will be assigned to the table ``dex::AutoTablePrefix`` followed by ``_scalar``.
 Through the global option ``dex::PrefixAutoTableWithDataset`` you can prefix the generated table names with the specified dataset name, to prevent potential name clashes when the same table name is generated for multiple data categories.